JennerChen/JennerChen/README.md

 - 🔭 I’m currently working at alibaba for customer service system
 - 🌱 I’m currently learning Svelte
-- 🤔 I’m looking for some cool stuff about web
+- 🤔 I’m looking for some cool stuff about open source, welcome to contact
 - 📫 How to reach me: zhangqing332@live.com
 - 💬 Ask me about react
 - 🏠 Suzhou.China